 - 1. Initially divide the 32-bit virtual address into its left-hand 20 bits (the page number) and right-hand 12 bits (the offset within the page). - 2.
 Look up the 20-bit page number in the TLB.
 If a TLB hit occurs, concatenate the resulting page frame number with the 12-bit offset to form the physical address.
 The process is over. - 3.
 On the other hand, if a TLB miss occurred, subdivide the 20-bit page number into its left-hand 10 bits (the page directory index) and its right-hand 10 bits (the page table index). - 4.
 Load the page directory entry from memory; its address is four times the page directory index plus the page directory base address, which is taken from the special register. - 5.
 Check the page directory entry's valid bit.
 If it is 0, then there is no page frame holding the page in question-or any of its 1023 neighbors, for that matter.
 Interrupt the processor with a page fault. - 6.
-Conversely, if the valid bit is 1, the page directory entry also contains a physical base address for a chunk of page table. - 7.
-Load the page table entry from memory; its address is four times the page table index plus the page table base address, which comes from the previous step.
+Conversely, if the valid bit is 1, the page directory entry also contains a physical base address for a chunk of page table.

 Figure 6.13: The IA-32 two-level page table has a page directory that can point to 1024 chunks of the page table, each of which can point to 1024 page frames.
-The leftmost pointer leading from the leftmost chunk of the page table points to the page frame holding page 0.
-Each entry can also be marked invalid, indicated by an X in this diagram.
+As in Fig. 6.11, entries (of page directory and page table) record valid bits and address information.
+For example, the leftmost entry of the leftmost chunk of the page table points to the page frame holding page 0, which is page frame 0; besides, page frame 42 holds page 1023, while page frames 100 and 99 hold pages 1047552 and 1047553, respectively.
+Each entry can also be marked invalid, indicated by a valid bit of 0 and an X in this diagram.
 For example, the second entry in the first chunk of the page table is invalid, showing that no page frame holds page 1.
 The same principle applies at the page directory level; in this example, no page frames hold pages 1024-2047, so the second page directory entry is marked invalid.